Skip to main content

 Passwordchangeme

-Go to KakaoCloud Console > Virtual Machine and create virtual machines to be used as MongoDB instances.
+In the KakaoCloud Console, navigate to Virtual Machine to create virtual machines for MongoDB instances.

 Count3